Material Ethereal Constructs: Sequential, Poetic Dialogues

 Earth is our sole, shared, and sacred home.
 Humanity coalesces within Bob Marley’s “I and I” and Martin Buber’s “I and Thou.”
 Mutual respect, tolerance, patience, forgiveness, and compassion for all life are keys to healing, sustainability, and survival.
 Humility, loving-kindness, listening, and introspection will serve us well.
 Collaboration, cooperation, and compromise are synergistic keys to hope, understanding, and solutions to challenges.

 The Statue of Liberty's "Give me your tired, your poor, your huddled masses yearning to be free" speaks to all times.
 Some say this phrase demonstrates America's ideology, some define it as a pipe dream, and others say it is a curse.
-Social justice mirrors philosophical, democratic, and spiritual ideals, yet reflects pragmatic long-term solutions as well.
+Social justice mirrors philosophical, democratic, and spiritual ideals yet reflects pragmatic long-term solutions as well.
 "Between 1880 and 1930, more than 27 million immigrants arrived [seeking safety, religious and political freedom, and opportunity] mainly from Europe and Canada."
 America’s immigration history continues.
 What stories will historians tell?
-Are we creating a history we will want to deny or deminish?
+Are we creating a history we will want to deny or diminish?

 As with couples, families, communities, and nations, kindness, non-judgment, unconditional love, commitment, and selfless service must be part of the global healing formula.
 A critical mass of spiritual healing can only manifest as individuals take responsibility by projecting loving words, thoughts, and actions into everyday life.
 For insights, search the “Peace Prayer” of St. Francis.
 Consider Gandhi's simple words: "Be the change you wish to see in the world."
-This quote (yes, overused) challenges us to radiate loving kindness towards change into our homes, communities, countries, and collective consciousness.
+This quote (yes, overused) challenges us to radiate loving kindness towards change in our homes, communities, countries, and collective consciousness.

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.